FortniteChecker/FortniteChecker-Docs/README.md

 Using the command .help will provide you with a list of all available commands.

 ## General Commands

+General commands are just basic commands that you can use for retreiving info or making sure the bot is online and responsive.

 ```
 .hi - The bot will respond with hello, used to test if bot is online